Thinkmill/keystatic/design-system/packages/typography/docs/concepts.md

 title: Typography
 description:
   Typography is an important part of the design system—type could account for 85-90% of any given screen.
-Use Voussoir's typographic patterns, guidelines, and components to create an accessible and effective content hierarchy.
+Use Keystar UI's typographic patterns, guidelines, and components to create an accessible and effective content hierarchy.
 category: Concepts
 ---